-Figure 3: Actual and predicted future runoff, sMDB 2000 – 2100 using BoM rainfall and runoff data, CSIRO Climate Futures Model Projections and Garnaut Climate Change Review Projections [45]

 Correctly setting and implementing appropriately severe penalties for water theft across the MDB—and Australia more broadly—offers capacity to generate a wider appreciation for the value of the environment as a basis for our economic, social, cultural, and recreational systems.
-A continuation of lenient sanctions, when applied at all, that do not offset the cost of water theft signals to others that such activity is not taken seriously and that there will be little negative consequence.
-Addressing water theft issues consistently and with certainty, including penalty setting procedures, offer an opportunity for Australia to again lead the way in effective water governance and compliance reform globally and set the standard for others to follow, which will have benefits for our international engagement and reputation.
-[48]harm [49]Australia is also one of the only countries with substantial environmental water rights held on behalf of the public.
-Yet while the federal government has enacted some of the most severe penalties for damaging those rights, they are no different to any other commercial (i.e., irrigation) right and are often viewed as having equal status legally—which they do.
-Perhaps their status needs to be upgraded in any changes to state legislation to ensure that they are better protected over other rights and enjoy more tangible capacity to bring a civil case where those rights are breached.
+Any continuation of lenient sanctions that does not offset the cost of water theft signals to others that such activity is not taken seriously and that there will be little certainty of punitive consequences.
+Addressing water theft issues consistently and with certainty, including penalty setting/applying procedures, offers an opportunity for Australia to again lead the way in effective water governance and compliance reform globally and set the standard for others to follow, which will have benefits for our international engagement and reputation.
+For example, transboundary water sharing between the United States and Mexico is complex and often poorly managed, leading to non-compliance by some water users where certainty of prosecution and punishment remains limited [48].
+Further, emerging understanding of water theft and its impacts features as an objective for a recently announced European Project that is expected to draw upon satellite and other measurement techniques to identify/quantify illegal water uses; including environmental/legal harm [49], where several authors are participants in this future work.
+Australia is also one of the only countries with substantial environmental water rights held on behalf of the public.
+Yet while the Federal Government has enacted some of the most severe penalties for interfering with those rights, they are no different to other commercial (i.e., irrigation) rights and are often viewed as having equal status legally, which they do.
+Perhaps their status needs to be upgraded in any changes to State legislation to ensure that they are better protected over other rights and enjoy more tangible capacity to bring a civil case where those rights are breached.

 Finally, as shown here, the threat of theft will dramatically increase as water supply is negatively affected by climate change.
 Recent findings suggest that the 1900s—on which many climate models (e.g. CSIRO) are based as a reference period—may have actually been relatively wet for the inland West of Australia over the last 600 years [50].
 If accurate for that area, and Australia more broadly, the future for agriculture may in fact be far worse than predicted to date.
-Water theft greatly diminishes a system’s resilience, making it vulnerable to collapse under future change.
-This highlights the urgent need for the project to inform effective policy/program changes ahead of such problems across the entire MDB, via co-design with government agencies.
-Following this work, it would be useful to explore and identify the conditions required/necessary for the detection, assessment and penalty setting in any available cases more deeply.
-This might lead us improving the processes for dealing better with future water theft given (expected increased) dry years and uncertain climate change supply conditions.
+Water theft greatly diminishes a market and delivery system’s resilience, making it vulnerable to collapse under future change.
+This highlights the urgent need for researchers to inform effective policy/program changes ahead of such problems across the entire MDB via co-design with government agencies.
+Following this paper, we intend to explore and firmly identify the conditions necessary/sufficient for the detection, assessment and penalty setting in any available cases more deeply using qualitative comparative analysis techniques.
+This is expected to lead us to improved processes for dealing with water theft given: expected increases in dry years and uncertain climate change supply conditions, specific factors required for more severe and certain water theft penalties, how these differ between the States, separate studies of surface and ground water theft where possible, and what can be done to better structure/normalize legislative arrangements at lower levels.
 With many countries beginning to readdress water reallocation, water inequality and theft from first nations via public funding the preservation of gains from rebalancing the share of water and the expenditure will become increasingly important.
-When water theft prevents water flowing to urban areas, there are social, political and economic costs.
+When water theft prevents water flowing to urban areas, there will be clear social, political, and economic costs.

 Methods